patternfly/patternfly-react/packages/react-core/src/components/FileUpload/examples/FileUpload.md

         id="customized-preview-file"
         value={value}
         filename={filename}
-        filenamePlaceholder="Drag and drop a file or upload one"
+        filenamePlaceholder="Drag and drop a file or upload one" onInputChange={this.handleInputChange}
-        onInputChange={this.handleInputChange}
+        onClearClicked={this.handleClear}
         hideDefaultPreview
         browseButtonText="Upload"
       >